End-to-End Entity Detection with Proposer and Regressor: Related Work

 \subsection{Set Prediction}

-Several recent pieces of research \cite{ijcai2021-542} have deployed the set prediction network in information extraction tasks and proved its effectiveness.
+Several recent pieces of research \cite{DianboSui2020JointEA, ijcai2021-542} have deployed the set prediction network in information extraction tasks and proved its effectiveness.
 These works can be seen as variants of \textit{DETR} \cite{10.1007/978-3-030-58452-8_13} which is proposed for object detection and use the transformer decoder to update the manually created query vector for the generation of detection boxes and corresponding categories.

 The models based on set prediction networks, especially \textit{DETR}, have been extensively studied.
 Slow convergence due to the random initialization of the object query is the fundamental obstacle of \textit{DETR}.
-A two-stage model \cite{ZhiqingSun2020RethinkingTS} with the feature pyramid \cite{TsungYiLin2016FeaturePN} is proposed to generate high-quality queries and introduce multi-scale features.
-This paper also discusses the necessity for cross attention and suggests that an encoder-only network can achieve equally satisfactory results.
-Spatially modulated co-attention \cite{9709993} is introduced to integrate spatially prior knowledge.
+A two-stage model \cite{ZhiqingSun2020RethinkingTS} with the feature pyramid \cite{TsungYiLin2016FeaturePN} which generates high-quality queries and introduces multi-scale features is proposed to settle the convergence problem.
+This paper also discusses the necessity for cross-attention and suggests that an encoder-only network can achieve equally satisfactory results.
+Spatially modulated co-attention \cite{9709993} integrating spatially prior knowledge is also introduced to ease the problem.
 This work increases the sparsity of attention through a priori knowledge for the purpose of accelerating training.
 The thought-provoking deformable attention \cite{XizhouZhu2021DeformableDD} is presented, which shows the possibility of models learning the spatial structure of the attention.
 It also improves the model performance by iteratively refining the detection box.

+A considerable amount of improvement work has been proposed to solve the convergence of set prediction problems.
+Previous work \cite{ijcai2021-542} employing set prediction requires delicate selection for the number of queries to reach a promising speed of model convergence.
+Inspired by the analysis \cite{ZhiqingSun2020RethinkingTS} done previously, we propose the end-to-end framework to settle the problem.